M&A integration intelligence

 Two phases

-Phase A, Sign-to-close
+Phase A, Diligence to close

 Readiness pack